The Ultimate Questions

 4. What's the investment strategy?

 The strategy is anchored to three simple principles: 1/ Growth Investing: Everest uses value investing approach on growing businesses; 2/ High Concentration: Everest selectively invests in up to 10 companies.
 The largest holding currently commands around half of the portfolio.
 This approach might seem to diverge from the conventional wisdom of diversification, and many LPs may view it as riskier.
 I disagree.
-I believe a concentrated approach can actually reduce risk, provided that it increases both the rigor with which Everest analyzes a business and a deep conviction in the economic strengths of the companies we choose to back.
+I believe a concentrated approach can actually reduce risk, provided that it increases both the rigor with which Everest analyzes a business and a deep conviction in the economic strengths of the companies I choose to invest alongside.
 3/ Long-Term Perspective: thinking like a long-term business owners sets us apart from the short-sighted 'stock renters' prevalent in China.
-This perspective is not just a strategy; it's a competitive edge that we believe is pivotal for sustainable success.
+This perspective is not just a strategy; it's a competitive edge that I believe is pivotal for sustainable success.

 5. How is Everest designed?